terraindata/terrain/README.md

   * Put a name in for this configuration
   * Set the command to 'run'
   * Set the script to one of the options listed in package.json, like 'test-back'
-  * Make sure the node intepreter is set correctly (on linux with above config, it should be ~/n/bin/node)
+  * Make sure the node intepreter is set correctly
   * Set any other args or options you like
   * Now you can run the script inside Webstorm!
-  * It isn't yet known how to get webstorm to debug via npm launched scripts
-* To run a project on node and be able to debug it inside webstorm:
-  * From the 'Run' menu, select 'Run/Debug Configurations'
-  * Click '+' to add a configuration
-  * Select 'Node.js' from the list of configuration types
-  * Put a name in for this configuration
-  * Make sure the node interpreter is set correctly (on linux with above config, it should be ~/n/bin/node)
-  * Fill out any node parameters (typically '--harmony')
-  * Set the working directory (typically the root Search repo dir, like /home/charles/terrain/Search)
-  * Choose the entry point js file, such as 'midwway/test/TestSuite.js'.
-If the file is a typescript file, choose the transpiled js version.
-  * Fill out any additional settings you like
-  * You can now run and debug your node code inside webstorm!
+  * To debug an npm script add `$NODE_DEBUG_OPTION` to the command line: http://pavelpolyakov.com/2016/05/01/webstorm-npm-tasks-debug/
+  * To run & debug jest tests with teh integrated jest runner, add a run/debug configuration of type `jest` in the root source directory

 ## Major Dependencies